Exec-GenEsis/ucsd-notes-genesis/MMW 13/Lectures/Lecture Three - Mongols in China, The Yuan Dynasty.md

 Boost commercial infrastructure
 - Support for the Muslim-run merchant associations—known as ortakhs
-	- Financial middle-men—funding from Mongol elitesloans to merchants
+	- Financial middle-men—funding from Mongol elites -> loans to merchants
+		- So as to redirect social burden and stigma of "debt collecting"
+		- Also shifted blame to merchants for conversion into currency
+			- *See "Paper Currency"*
+	- Enjoyed laissez-faire policy via low taxes and tarrifs
 - Paper currency
 	- All merchants had to convert gold or silver to paper currency
 	- Why inflation did not get out of hand
 - Postal Stations or Yambs
 	- System first set up by Ogodei Khan
 	- 25 miles apart/ 200 to 400 fresh horses at the ready
+	- About 50k horses for message relay
 ## The Making of a “Global” Sovereign
 A “global” and cosmopolitan sovereign with pragmatic sensibilities
 - Appreciation for not just the symbolism but the function of diversity